Board of Directors

 Joe Vena is a sculptor, illustrator, animator and educator, and holds a BFA in theatre from the University of the Arts in Philadelphia.
 For the past decade he has worked with Children’s Museum of the Arts, where he developed and directed the Media Lab department.

 Kathryn Humphries is a photographer, educator, and conservationist.
 She currently teaches at the Art School at the Educational Alliance, PS3, and the JCC Manhattan.
-She holds a BFA from The School of Visual Arts where she received the Rhodes Family Award for Outstanding Achievement and was the BFA Commencement Speaker in 2010.
+She holds a BFA from The School of Visual Arts where she received the Rhodes Family Award for Outstanding Achievement.

-Lara Kisielewska is a serial entrepreneur.
-She founded a graphic design firm in 1992, a technology marketing firm in 2005, and two trade magazines.
-Lara has been an active 20-year member of both the NY Chapter of the Graphic Artists Guild and the NYC Chapter of the National Association of Women Business Owners, including being president and winning volunteer of the year honors from both organizations.
+Lara Kisielewska founded a graphic design firm in 1992, a technology marketing firm in 2005, and two trade magazines.
+Lara has been an active 20-year member of both the NY Chapter of the Graphic Artists Guild and the NYC Chapter of the National Association of Women Business Owners.

 Rachel Yahes has passion for using the creative arts as a healing modality.
 As a registered, board certified and NYS licensed art therapist, her clinical experience has included pediatrics, geriatrics, substance abuse, mental illness, individuals with terminal illness and military Veterans.
 Rachel is currently supervisor of recreation and creative arts therapy at a Veterans hospital in NYC.